2021 NCAA Division I men's lacrosse tournament

 The 2021 NCAA Division I Men's Lacrosse Championship was the 50th annual single-elimination tournament to determine the national championship for National Collegiate Athletic Association (NCAA) Division I men's college lacrosse.
 Because the Ivy League did not participate in lacrosse this season, no play-in game was required.
+This was the first tournament played since 2019 due to the 2020 tournament being cancelled during the COVID-19 pandemic.

 Sixteen teams competed in the tournament based upon their performance during the regular season.
 For eight teams, entry into the tournament was by means of a conference tournament automatic qualifier and/or play in, while for the remaining eight teams at-large selection was determined by the NCAA selection committee.

 Tournament overview

-Virginia took control over a 15 and 0 Maryland team in the Championship Game, and at one point led 16–11.
-But Maryland quickly closed that gap in the fourth quarter, scoring a goal with 10.8 seconds left to cut Virginia's lead to 17-16.
-Maryland had an open shot on goal to tie the game with two seconds left off a face off win, but a great save by Alex Rode won the title for UVA.
-This was Virginia's seventh NCAA lacrosse title.
+Virginia took control over an undefeated Maryland team in the Championship Game, at one point leading 16–11.
+Maryland closed the gap in the fourth quarter scoring a goal with 10.8 seconds left to cut Virginia's lead to 17-16.
+Terps had an open shot on goal to tie the game with two seconds left off a Luke Weirman face off win, but a save by Alex Rode won the title for UVA.
+This was Virginia's seventh NCAA lacrosse title and second in the prior two NCAA tournaments (the 2020 NCAA tournament had been cancelled due to covid).